PowerGridModel/power-grid-model-io/docs/converters/vision_converter.md

 Some components are yet to be modelled for conversions because they might not have a straightforward mapping in power-grid-model.
 Those are listed here.

 - power-grid-model currently does not support PV(Active Power-Voltage) bus and related corresponding features.
 - Currently, the efficiency type of PVs(Photovoltaics) element is also unsupported for all types except the `100%` type.
+For the efficiency type: `0,1 pu: 93 %; 1 pu: 97 %`, the generation power is multiplied by 97% as a closest approximation.
 - The conversions for load behaviors of `industry`, `residential`, `business` are not yet modelled.
 The load behaviors usually do not create a significant difference in power-flow results for most grids when the voltage at bus is close to 1 p.u.
 Hence, the conversion of the mentioned load behaviors is approximated to be of `Constant Power` type for now.
 - The source bus in PGM is mapped with a source impedance. `Sk"nom`, `R/X` and `Z0/Z1` are the attributes used in modelling source impedance.
 In vision, these attributes are used only for short circuit calculations
+- The load rate for transformer is calculated in vision by current ie. `load_rate = max(u1 * I1, u2 * I2) * sqrt(3) / Snom * 100`.
+Whereas in power-grid-model, loading is calculated by power. ie. `loading = max(s1,s2)/sn`.
+(Note: The attribute names are as per relevant notation in vision and PGM respectively).
+This gives a slight difference in load rate of transformer.
 - A minor difference in results is expected since Vision uses a power mismatch in p.u. as convergence criteria whereas power-grid-model uses voltage mismatch.